-The Board has considered relationships, transactions and/or arrangements with each of the directors, and has determined that seven (7) of its directors, Mses.
+The Board has considered relationships, transactions and/or arrangements with each of the directors, and has determined that six (6) of its directors, Mses.
 Camp and Richardson and Messrs.
-Bendush, Bilodeau, Caggia, Ciardella, Titinger, are independent directors in accordance with Nasdaq listing standards and SEC rules.
+Bendush, Bilodeau, Caggia and Titinger, are independent directors in accordance with Nasdaq listing standards and SEC rules.
 In addition, the Board has also considered and determined that:

-- all directors who serve on the Audit, Compensation and Nominating and Governance committees are independent under applicable Nasdaq listing standards and SEC rules, - all members of the Audit and Compensation Committee meet the additional independence requirements as required by Nasdaq listing standards and SEC rules; and - Current members of the Audit Committee, Messrs.
-Bendush and Caggia (both independent members of the Board under Nasdaq guidelines), each qualifies as an "audit committee financial expert" under SEC guidelines.
+- all directors who serve on the Audit, Compensation and Nominating and Governance committees are independent under applicable Nasdaq listing standards and SEC rules; - all members of the Audit and Compensation Committee meet the additional independence requirements as required by Nasdaq listing standards and SEC rules; and - two members of the Audit Committee, Messrs.
+Bendush and Caggia (both independent members of the Board under Nasdaq guidelines), qualify as "audit committee financial experts" under SEC guidelines.